iAmKankan/MachineLearning_With_Python/Supervised/Ensemble-Learning_and_Randon-Forest/README.md

 * You need the  $\large{\color{purple}\alpha_m}$ here for your update, so once you find the $\large{\color{purple}\alpha_m}$ you come back here and change the weights of all the data points by this amount.

 That was a plain simple version of **ADA BOOST**.
+So the recent **ADABOOST** is so popular is because it deals such very **simple updates**, if you think about it all the computation you do is, you find a **classifier** that minimizes this weighted the error , then you come back and compute this $\large{\color{purple}\alpha_m}$ and then you go back and change the weights and then repeat until you are happy with the performance of the total classifier

+### $\large {\color{Purple}\underline{\textrm{Logit Boost:}}}$
-So in fact we could show that the **exponential loss** function is closely related to the **deviance**.
-An equally popular version of boosting called **Logit boost** exists, where we use the deviance the logistic function , the log odds function that we used for logistic regression you can use the same error function and then derive all the update rules that we just did for the exponential loss function you can do the same thing for the logit function the log odds function also.
-You can come up with similar update rules okay.
+The <ins><b>Exponential Loss</ins></b> function is closely related to the **deviance**.
+An equally popular version of boosting called <ins><b>Logit boost</ins></b> exists, where we use the **deviance** the **logistic function**.
+The **log odds function** that we used for **logistic regression** you can use the same **error function** and then derive all the **update rules**.
+What we have just done above for the **exponential loss function** you can do the same thing for the **logit function** the **log odds function** also.
+You can come up with similar update rules.

+### $\large {\color{Purple}\underline{\textrm{Bagging and Boosting for Decision Tree:}}}$

-So the recent ADABOOST is so popular is because it deals such very simple updates right, if you think about it all the computation you do is, you find a classifier that minimizes this weighted the error , then you come back and compute this $\large{\color{purple}\alpha_m}$ and then you go back and change the weights and then repeat until you are happy with the performance of the total classifier and both **bagging** and **boosting** , you do both decision trees are very popular classifiers for this.
+and both **bagging** and **boosting** , you do both decision trees are very popular classifiers for this.

-In bagging it seems to make sense, why you want to bag decision trees they are notoriously unstable, so if you want to, if you bag decision trees you get more stable estimates, why do you want to boost decision trees, are they weak classifiers.
+In bagging it seems to make sense <ins><b>if you want to bag decision trees because they are notoriously unstable</ins></b>. **If you bag decision trees you get more stable estimates**, why do you want to boost decision trees, are they weak classifiers.
 Exactly, so what do you do with decision trees you can do the most extreme thing you can just have one node, just have the root node right, one node what can you do with one node decision tree.
 Yeah, that is somewhat like linear right yeah, so somewhat likely linear I agree.
 However, people call it decision trees right, so one node decision tree because of the way I choose which feature I pick right, I will use information gain or Gini index or one of those things okay, I will at least take 50% classification otherwise I would not even split right on that 50% will I will be better than 50%.
 I will be better than random even if I split on one node right, so I will split on one node and or maybe if the performance is too weak I can perform I can do a two level tree okay, these are called decision stumps, I do not build a full tree, but it is like chopped off at a very close to the root right, so one not two levels of the trees.
 However, they are v-classifiers and they take very 585 little time to estimate and I can do many, many, many of these very quickly essentially what I do is, I boost these decision terms okay.

+### $\large {\color{Purple}\underline{\textrm{Bagging Vs Boosting}}}$

+So in the older textbooks how they describe is that what you do in
+* **Bagging** <ins><b>is every time you generate a new sample you generate it uniformly, with a replacement</ins></b>.
+* **Boosting** the differences is - <ins><b>every time we generate a new sample you use the prediction error from the previous stage</ins></b>
+* There is the only difference between **bagging** and **boosting**.
+But operationally if you think about it, **boosting** is <ins><b>inherently serial</ins></b> and then <ins><b>there is this error minimization property </ins></b>.

+But people just tend to think of boosting as bagging with the different sampling distribution, which is incorrect.
+At the fundamental principles of the two things are very different.

 ![plum](https://user-images.githubusercontent.com/12748752/126882596-b9ba4645-7001-435e-9a3c-d4416a2543c1.png)